 Put Time On Your Side

-Don’t wait until the last minute to renegotiate your lease.
+Don’t wait until the last minute to renegotiate an unfavorable lease.
 While it may only take a few days to a few months to renegotiate your lease, landlords often respond slowly.
 If renegotiation is unsuccessful, it could take six months or more to find a new place to lease if your renegotiation goes south.
 To give yourself the gift of time, plan to begin your renegotiation at about a year before the end of your lease.